7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 • Rotate meal ingredients to maintain variety

 Good meal prep helps control blood sugar.
 It’s wise to prep dishes for several days17.
-For example, make Chipotle-Lime Cauliflower Taco Bowls and store them for easy lunches all week.
+For example, make Chipotle-Lime Cauliflower Taco Bowls & store them for easy lunches all week.

 “Meal prep is not just about saving time, it’s about maintaining consistent nutrition for better diabetes management.”